 Tape the center portion of the desk with Scotch Blue Platinum tape to avoid dry brushing paint onto the leather portion of the desktop.
 The Platinum tape works best because it tears at perfect 90-degree angles.
 You can get your own (here).
 If you have ever painted furniture using the dry brush technique before its possible that you may run into the issue of overlapping brush strokes at the corners.
 There is a simple way to avoid this!
 To avoid overlapping strokes simple block off half of the corner in the direction of the angled seam using a piece of paper or cardboard.

 By blocking at the angle of the wood you can now dry brush with professional looking painted corners.

 Do the same on the opposite side to allow the paint to meet in the middle creating the appearance of a seam.

 After dry brushing multiple layers, your end result will look more natural.

 Adding a Wash to Dry Brushed Furniture

 After layering your dry brushed paint you will want to create a wash to apply over the entire desk (minus the leather top).
-An extremely diluted coat of tahoe/white linen mix is applied then immediately wiped away using a clean cloth aka old T-shirt.
+An extremely diluted coat of very light gray paint is applied then immediately wiped away using a clean cloth aka old T-shirt.

 How Many Layers?